TONY19950506/New-York-City-Taxi-Fare-Prediction/README.md

 * **test.csv**  - Input features for the test set (about 10K rows).
 Your goal is to predict fare_amount for each row.
 * **sample_submission.csv** - a sample submission file in the correct format (columns key and fare_amount).
 This file 'predicts' fare_amount to be
                             $11.35 for all rows, which is the mean fare_amount from the training set.

+###### Data fields
+**ID**
+* key - Unique string identifying each row in both the training and test sets.
+Comprised of pickup_datetime plus a unique integer, but this doesn't          matter, it should just be used as a unique ID field.
+        Required in your submission CSV.
+Not necessarily needed in the training set, but could be useful to simulate a 'submission file' while doing         cross-validation within the training set.